-Electrosoft Services Inc. Founder, President and CEO Sarbari Gupta is among the finalists for the Northern Virginia Chamber of Commerce and Professional Services Council annual Greater Washington Government Contractor Awards in the Executive of the Year category for companies up to $75 million.
+Electrosoft Services Inc. President and CEO Sarbari Gupta is among the finalists for the Northern Virginia Chamber of Commerce and Professional Services Council annual Greater Washington Government Contractor Awards in the Executive of the Year category for companies up to $75 million.
 The winners will be announced at an awards program Nov.
 5.

 WashingtonExec spoke with Gupta about the manager who inspired her early in her career, the audio series that reframed her outlook on life, and her own leadership qualities.